 Dimensions

 The dimensions, displayed on the left side of the calculator, represent the information you input to specify your particular application.
-You can modify these values to determine a suitable linear actuator with appropriate mounting positions.
+You can modify these values to determine a suitable drive mechanism with appropriate mounting positions.

 Box Width

 The box width, measured in inches, indicates the width of the space underneath your hatch.
-This value may influence the physical size of a suitable linear actuator depending on the mounting positions.
+This value may influence the physical size of a suitable extension device depending on the mounting positions.
 Typically, it corresponds to the width of the lid itself, but in some cases, you may have more space beneath the lid than its width.

 Box Height